sansseriff/phd_thesis/pandoc_site/chapter_04/section_04_system_results.md

 <!-- %## efficiency -->

-Figure Fig. [1](#fig:jsi) a also shows coupling efficiencies $/eta$ for each DWDM channel, $S_A$ is the singles rate at Alice, and $S_B$ is the singles rate at Bob [@Neumann2022Entanglement].
+Figure Fig. [1](#fig:jsi) a also shows coupling efficiencies $\eta$ for each DWDM channel, $S_A$ is the singles rate at Alice, and $S_B$ is the singles rate at Bob [@Neumann2022Entanglement].
 As only two of the total four interferometer output ports are measured at once, certain scalings are made to the singles and coincidence rates $C_{AB}$ to reflect a readout configuration with well defined coupling efficiency (see supplementary information).

 <!-- %## 16 channel diagonal -->